-The Community has two arms: Preentry (the carceral inreach arm) and the Correct the Narrative Campaign (uncomfortable outreach arm).
-Together, these efforts connect prepared incarcerated people with communities better equipped to embrace them both while completing their sentences and upon release.
+The Community has two arms: Pre-entry (our carceral in-reach) and the Correct the Narrative Campaign (our outreach).
+Together, these efforts prepare incarcerated people for success and transform societal stereotypes and fears about this demographic so preparation meets opportunity prior to and upon release.

-Our preentry consists of newsletters, read by close to half the Wisconsin prison population and a number of people incarcerated in the federal system.
-Our newsletter consists of justice reform news, resources, financial and career prep insights, encouragement, and personal development tools and commentary designed specifically for people who are incarcerated.
-We are also very excited about our Custom Career project with professionals as mentors, industry and business partners, and student volunteers to create a variety of career info packets and ongoing personalized assistance to help those in prison prepare for careers they actually have an interest in, an aptitude for, and have resources and skillset to do.
-It will be a degree of prep for incarcerated people that has neither happened before or is possible without our direct and constant connections to those inside as credible messengers.
+Our pre-entry consists of newsletters, read by close to half the Wisconsin prison population and a number of people incarcerated in the federal system.
+Our newsletter consists of criminal justice news, reentry and incarceration resources, financial and career preparation insights, encouragement, and personal development tools and commentary designed specifically for people who are incarcerated.
+We have also just started a Custom Career Assistance program with professionals and industry and business partners to create info packets on every career and ongoing personalized assistance to help those in prison prepare for careers they actually have an interest in, an aptitude for, and have resources and skillsets to do.
+It will be a degree of preparation for incarcerated people that has neither happened before or is possible without our direct and constant connections as credible messengers to those inside.

-Our uncomfortable outreach consists of the Correct the Narrative Campaign, which promotes the successes, humanity, and agency of people with criminal records in communities that are more indifferent and antagonistic to people with criminal records.
-The strategy to get to where we are in reentry and justice reform efforts has taken a different approach and commitment than it will take to get to the type of future we envision regarding true safety and justice.
+Our outreach consists of the Correct the Narrative Campaign, which proactively presents society with the successes, humanity, and agency of people with criminal records in communities that are more indifferent and antagonistic toward this demographic.
+Efforts and humanizers have done a great job to get us where we are on this issue, but it will require a different strategy and level of commitment to get us to where we need to be, to a justice system more worthy of that name.
 Collaboration and reaching far outside our circles and communities to connect with others is the only way to get to the future we envision regarding true safety and justice.
 Visit our Correct the Narrative Campaign page for more info and videos from events and interviews that illuminate so powerfully why the fears and biases surrounding people who break the law need to be corrected.
 But we are also getting this content to currently and formerly incarcerated people to correct the narrative we often have about ourselves.
 We are MUCH more than our pasts and crimes and evidence of that from others who went before us is powerfully encouraging and life-changing.

 I just wanted to thank you for all the help The Community gives those in prison in regards to everything.
 Because if it wasn’t for the help we get from The Community we honestly wouldn’t know what was going on in here.
 Thank You.